Logo

 The version with Brigitte Bardot was issued in 1986 and became a download hit in 2006 when Universal Music made its back catalogue available to purchase online, with this version of the song ranking as the third most popular download.

-From 1969 to 1978, Brigitte Bardot was the official face of Marianne to represent the liberty of France.
+From 1969 to 1972, Brigitte Bardot was the official face of Marianne, who had previously up until then been anonymous, to represent the liberty of France.

 The Legend of Frenchie King was more popular, helped by Brigitte Bardot co-starring with Claudia Cardinale.

-Brigitte Bardot made one more with Vadim, Don Juan, or If Don Juan Were a Woman, playing the title role.
+Brigitte Bardot made one more movie working with Vadim, Don Juan, or If Don Juan Were a Woman, playing the title role.

 For years, since she has been growing older, and the Brigitte Bardot myth has become just a souvenir.